nextcloud/android/SETUP.md

 * If any error persists, clean and build manually the next projects in order:
 ** ownCloud Android Library
 ** android-support-appcompat-v7-exploded-aar
+** android-support-design-exploded-aar
 ** owncloud-android
 * If any error on those projects persists, check the project properties.
 In the 'Android' section, API Level should be ** ownCloud Android Library	-> API level 19
-** android-support-appcompat-v7-exploded-aa -> API level 22
+** android-support-appcompat-v7-exploded-aa -> API level 23
+** android-support-design-exploded-aa -> API level 23
-** owncloud-android	-> API level 22 ; in this project, two library projects should appear referred in the bottom of the dialog: libs\android-support-appcompat-v7-exploded-aar and owncloud-android-library.
-Add them if needed.
+** owncloud-android	-> API level 23 ; in this project, three library projects should appear referred in the bottom of the dialog:
+*** libs\android-support-appcompat-v7-exploded-aar,
+*** libs\android-support-design-exploded-aar,
+*** owncloud-android-library.
+*** Add them if needed.
 * After those actions you should be good to go.
 HAVE FUN!